beefoo/loc-json-api-demo/README.md

 This repository is also an example of how to build and deploy a notebook on [GitHub Pages](https://pages.github.com/) using [GitHub Actions](https://docs.github.com/actions).
 It roughly follows the [recommended workflow](https://jupyterbook.org/en/stable/publish/gh-pages.html#automatically-host-your-book-with-github-actions) for automatically host your book with GitHub Actions.

 The key file to have is the workflow file which can be found in `.github/workflows/book.yml`.

-When you push to the main branch on Github, it should automatically build your Jupyter notebook to the `gh-pages` branch that you can associated with Github Pages.
+So when you push to the main branch on Github, it should automatically build your Jupyter notebook to the `gh-pages` branch that you can associated with Github Pages.

 Ensure you update your Personal Access Token with the `workflow` scope enabled in GitHub, or create a new one, and configure your git client to use that.

+Also on your Github project settings page, go to `Actions -> General -> Action permissions` and select `Allow all actions and reusable workflows`.